DataDog/documentation/content/en/tracing/api_catalog/_index.md

 ## Overview

 The API Catalog provides a single view and entry point for exploring the performance, reliability, and ownership of all your API endpoints in one place.
-It's a central place where your whole company can constantly find up-to-date information about the characteristics of the APIs used by internal services (private APIs) and external users (publicly exposed APIs).
+It's a central place where your whole company can find up-to-date information about the characteristics of the APIs used by internal services (private APIs) and external users (publicly exposed APIs).

-Monitor your mission-critical API-driven business features by, standardize APIs performance expectations and constantly validate these expectations, alerting when performance deviates from them.
+Monitor your mission-critical API-driven business features, standardize and validate APIs performance expectations, and alert when performance deviates from them.

-The API Catalog enables your development teams to:
+The API Catalog enables your teams to:
 - Provide high availability and uptime of critical APIs and the business features that rely on them to function.
 - Prevent API regressions and instability issues.
-- Quickly identify and triage incidents.
+- Quickly triage incidents.

 API Catalog combines data from across Datadog to provide opinionated workflows so you can explore and monitor your APIs from different sources in one unified view.
 API Catalog provides: